dtaht/blog-cerowrt/content/post/wireguard.md

 Also:

-In a day, the author (while on a plane!) tossed off an ecn encapsulation implementation (it worked! but it's not currently as modern RFC compliant as it should be), and we exchanged a flurry of emails where I was already at maximum cognitive load [on other stuff](/tags/ath9k).
+In a day, the author (while on a plane!) tossed off an ecn encapsulation implementation, and we exchanged a flurry of emails where I was already at maximum cognitive load [on other stuff](/tags/ath9k).
 Wow, he knows his stuff in depth.
 He found kernel facilities I didn't even know existed!